madthanu/alc-workloads/git/notes.md

 Introduction
 ------------

 Git provides many commands that can be used on a code repository; thus, many workloads can be tested for bugs, and many correctness checks can be performed.
 I tested for a simple workload: in a pre-existing repository with some existing files, the workload did a 'git add' of two files, followed by a 'git commit'.
-The workload and correctness checks used are described in detail in subsequent paragraphs.
+The workload and correctness checks used are described in detail in subsequent sections.
 It is possible that more bugs exist with other workloads, but I am guessing about 50% of the total bugs in git will follow the same pattern as the discovered bugs.

 Git has a configuration option called 'core.fsyncobjectfiles'.
 This option is switched off by default.
 Without this option, Git mostly does not perform any sync()-like operation; in the workload considered, git never syncs without this option.
 For finding bugs, the workload was run with this option switched on.